-Brazilian states: Bahia Posted by carol on Oct 13, 2019 in Brazilian News, Brazilian Profile, Culture, Customs, Customs, Geography, History, Travel, Travel
+Brazilian states: Bahia Posted by carol on Oct 13, 2019 in Brazilian News, Brazilian Profile, Culture, Customs, Geography

 “Sorria, você está na Bahia!”
 (Smile, you are in Bahia!)
 Our third estado (state) covered in the series of texts that pave the way to each of Brazil’s 27 federative units is history, music, sol (sun), mar (sea), joy and dance.
 With the design of its fronteiras (borders) that closely resembles Brazil’s own outline, Bahia is considered the oldest state of Portuguese America, because it was in the city of Porto Seguro that European settlers first landed on the continent.
 This is the largest state in nordeste (northeastern) Brazil, bordering eight other regions and bathed by the Atlantic Ocean.
 If you want to know a little more about the wonders of Bahia, come with us!

 Você sabe o que é que a baiana tem?
 Do you know what the Bahian has?
 You may remember this famous song by Carmen Miranda, the famous Brazilian star who performed with a hat covered in tropical fruits.
 Indeed, Bahia is full of magic and mystery.
 Its territory covers approximately 530,000 square kilometers, roughly the size of France, and has a population of over 15 million de pessoas (people).
 Historic Salvador is its capital and the cidade (city) with the largest população negra (black population) outside Africa.
 Its famous ladeiras (hillsides) and prédios coloniais (colonial buildings) keep the memory of luta (struggle) and resistance of the povo africano (African people).